tubalk01/Protocols/protocols/Nucleic Acid Purification with Magnetic Beads/README.md

 2.

 ###### Internal
-Customizable Serial Dilution, v1
+Nucleic Acid Purification, v1

 ### Additional Notes
 Please reference our [Technical Note]() for more information about the expected output of this protocol, in addition to expanded sample data from the Opentrons lab.

-We understand that there are limitations to the use of this protocol, and we plan to make improvements soon.
-In the meantime, if you'd like to request a more complex dilution workflow, please use our [Protocol Development Request Form](https://opentrons-protocol-dev.paperform.co/).
-You can also download this Python file and modify it using our [API Documentation](https://docs.opentrons.com/).
+We understand that there are limitations to the use of this protocol and we plan to make improvements soon!
+In the meantime, if you'd like to request a more complex purification workflow, please use our [Protocol Development Request Form](https://opentrons-protocol-dev.paperform.co/).
+You can also download the Python file from this page and modify it using our [API Documentation](https://docs.opentrons.com/).
 For additional questions about this protocol, please email support@opentrons.com.